 I hope to work my way back through them as time allows.
 When I made the apple pumpkin chili, I knew this beer bread with a hard cider twist would be a perfect side and I was right!

 My husband’s Aunt Dori said that beer bread is a favorite of guests at her house.
 I have had beer bread before, always made with a lager.

 In fact it was usually made from whatever beer your friends brought over and left behind.
 You know, the one you won’t drink but you could make bread out of!

 But Dori had a few suggestions, and none of them were that.
 She said that dark crafty beers were really good.

 I had always wondered about that, but had been afraid to try it.
 She also said that Mark’s nieces went crazy over a loaf made with hard cider.

-So, I put that theory to the test and made a loaf to go with our soup for dinner.
+So, I put that theory to the test and made a loaf to go with our pulled pork chili for dinner.
 You know what?
 It is really good!

 Beer bread is a little sweet anyway, so the apple really goes well in the recipe.
 We paired the bread with some spicy black bean soup and the sweet was a really nice balance to the heat.

 What kinds of beer should you use in beer bread?

 Ales, lagers and porters are all good.
 Hard cider makes a really tasty beer bread as well!